Skip to main content

 Research Interests & Areas

 Pirmin's research is in evolutionary and conservation genetics and genomics.
-Current projects focus on the genetic and fitness consequences of inbreeding in small wild song sparrow and deermouse populations and other evolutionary questions in a wild house wren population.
+Current projects focus on the genetic and fitness consequences of inbreeding in small wild song sparrow and deermouse populations and extra-pair reporduction, mate choice, and other evolutionary questions in a wild house wren population.

 PhD Evolutionary Biology